Ilanchz/Spoofy/README.md

 # Spoofy
-A web-app uses spotify and youtube API to download songs
+A web-app uses spotify's url link to find songs and youtube API to download the songs.
+Songs are downloaded based upon the youtube ranking of most relevant music.

 Disclaimer: This app uses only the npm modules provided to download the files no files belong to this account FFMpeg is required to download the youtube songs